EastCoastProduct/homepage/src/technologies/node.md

 ### Full-stack JavaScript

-Combined with our expertise in React and Angular, Node makes it easy for us us to build full-stack JavaScript applications.
+Combined with our expertise in <a href="https://facebook.github.io/react/">React</a> and <a href="https://angular.io/">Angular</a>, Node makes it easy for us us to build full-stack JavaScript applications.